Data Protection in Peru

 Breach notification in Peru

-According to the New Regulation, a security incident consists of any breach of security resulting in the destruction, loss, unlawful alteration of personal data or unauthorized communication or exposure to such data.
+According to the New Regulation, a 'personal data security incident' is defined as any breach of security that results in destruction, loss, unlawful alteration, or unauthorized disclosure of, or access to, personal data.

-• The nature of the personal data security incident, including, where possible, the types of data and the approximate number of data subjects affected
+• The nature of the personal data security incident, including, where possible, the categories of personal data involved and the approximate number of affected data subjects;

-• The name and contact details of the Personal Data Officer or other points of contact where further information can be obtained
+• The name and contact details of the DPO or another contact point from whom additional information may be obtained;

-• The possible consequences of the personal data security incident, and
+• The potential consequences of the personal data security incident; and

-• The measures taken or proposed by the data controller to remedy the personal data security breach, including, if applicable, the measures taken to mitigate the possible negative effects.
+• The measures adopted or proposed by the data controller to address the personal data breach, including, where applicable, measures taken to mitigate its possible adverse effects.

-It should be noted that this obligation remains even if the data controller considers that the incident has been remedied or resolved internally.
+It should be noted that this notification obligation applies even if the data controller considers that the incident has already been remedied or internally resolved.

 Continue reading